Skip to content

 • Ensure firmware file path is correct and readable.

-• Check CI/CD runner has internet access to ONEKEY API.
+• Check CI/CD runner has access to the ONEKEY API.

 • Increase timeout values if uploading large files.